mcdeck/van-porten.de/pages/en/about.md

 I like to read, mainly [Science Fiction](http://en.wikipedia.org/wiki/Science_fiction), [Cyberpunk](http://en.wikipedia.org/wiki/Cyberpunk) and [Fantasy](http://en.wikipedia.org/wiki/Fantasy).
 I am a big Terry Pratchett fan, and loved *The Hitchhikers Guide to the Galaxy* by Douglas Adams.
 As much as I don't want to admit it, I genuinly enjoyed the *Harry Potter* novels by J.K.
 Rowling.
 I am very much desperate to read the final volume of *Game of Thrones* and still refuse to watch the TV series.

-More recently I have been in what classifies as young adult literature: *Skullduggery Pleasant* by Darek Landy, *Lookwood & Co.* as well as *Bartimaeus* by Jonathan Strout and *The Invisible Library* by Genevieve Cogman.
-I also enjoed the LitRPG series *Awaken Online* by Travis Bagwell.
+More recently I have been into what classifies as young adult literature: *Skullduggery Pleasant* by Darek Landy, *Lookwood & Co.* as well as *Bartimaeus* by Jonathan Strout and *The Invisible Library* by Genevieve Cogman.
+I also enjoyed the LitRPG series *Awaken Online* by Travis Bagwell.

-Reading aside I passionately play Badminton at the [TV Roetgen](http://www.tv-roetgen.de/).
+Reading aside, I passionately play Badminton at the [TV Roetgen](http://www.tv-roetgen.de/).
 A couple of year ago I started learning to play the guitar.
 I think I am (ever so slowly) improving my skills - mainly thatnks to [my guitar teacher Klaus](https://playtheguitar.de/).
 I started playing a Dreadnought Western Acoutistic Guitar but have in the meanwhile almost exclusively moved to playing an electric [Epiphone Les Paul Tribute Plus](https://www.musicstore.de/de_DE/EUR/Epiphone-Les-Paul-Tribute-Plus-Midnight-Sapphire/art-GIT0021302-000).

 Professional Experience
 -----------------------

+*   **Cerence GmbH** , Aachen,Germany

+    * _Senior Principal Software Engineer - TTS Research & Development, since February 2021_

+    Working on novel text-to-speech products in the cloud using Python, Docker, Kubernetes and a variety of other tools and frameworks.

 *   **Trimplement GmbH**, Cologne, Germany

-    * _Senior Software Engineer, as of November 2020_
+    * _Senior Software Engineer, November 2020 - January 2021_

-      More soon .. :)
+      Development of E-Wallet solutions using Java, Spring and SpringBoot.

 *   **Cerence GmbH** / **Nuance Communications Deutschland GmbH** , Aachen,Germany